Mohamed-Sabiyathulla/ARCO-Documents/e-Travel.md

 - ### **Approval:**

-     - Waiting for Approval from finance department, once the stage is completed, then it will moved for Payment.
+     - In This stage, Waiting to get Approval from **Finance Department**, Once Finance Department approved for Payment, Then it will moved for **Payment** stage.

+   - **User can move the request to next stage**

        - *In The action field is following to,*